uncomplicate/neanderthal/articles/benchmarks.md

 I compared Neanderthal with:

-* [jBLAS](http://mikiobraun.github.io/jblas/) - an easy to install library that uses a staticaly compiled ATLAS BLAS implementation, and is the most popular and the most easy to install native Java matrix library.
+* [jBLAS](http://mikiobraun.github.io/jblas/) - an easy to install library that uses a staticaly compiled ATLAS BLAS implementation, and is the most popular and the easiest to install native Java matrix library.
 It is fast for large matrices, but slow for small matrices.
 * [Vectorz](https://github.com/mikera/vectorz) - a pure Java/Clojure matrix library.
 Fast for small matrices, but slower for large matrices.

 These two libraries are a good representation of the state of matrix computations in Java with native (jBLAS) and pure Java (Vectors) libraries.
 They also back the most popular Clojure matrix library, [core.matrix](https://github.com/mikera/core.matrix).